-In this saga, set in 1759, when America was a British colony, Wayne plays Jim Smith, a frontiersman who finds out that Trader Callendar (Brian Donlevy) is supplying Pennsylvania’s Indians with liquor and forearms.
+In this ponderous and dull saga, set in 1759, when America was a British colony, Wayne plays Jim Smith, a frontiersman who finds out that Trader Callendar (Brian Donlevy) is supplying Pennsylvania’s Indians with liquor and forearms.
 Claire Trevor is cast as Janie McDougle, a woman in love with Jim, though knowing he’s not the romantic or marrying kind.

 Indeed, Jim leaves Janie to chase a band of marauding Indians, and then travels to Philadelphia to report the illegal traffic of the traders.
 A force of British soldiers, under the command of Captain Swanson (George Sanders), garrisons Fort Loudon to protect the innocent settlers.

-Running Time: 92 minutes Release date: April 5, 1940
+Release date: April 5, 1940

 Produced by Pandro S. Berman and P. J. Wolfson

-Directed by William Seitler
+Directed by William Seiter.

 Screenplay: P.J.
-Wolfson, based on the story, “First Rebel,” by Neil Swanson
+Wolfson, based on the factual story, “The First Rebel,” by Neil Swanson.

-Camera: Nicholas Musuraca
+Camera: Nicholas Musuraca.

-Edited by George Crone
+Edited by George Crone.

 Art Direction: Van Nest Poglase